Model rocket: Propulsive recovery

 A very small number of people have been pursuing propulsive landing to recover their model rockets using active control through thrust vectoring.
 The most notable example of this is Joe Barnard's rockets such as "Echo" and the "Scout" series of rockets as part of the BPS.Space project.
 In 2022, BPS.Space successfully landed the Scout F Model Rocket with plume impingement throttling.
+In 2023, Teddy Duncker's TTB Aerospace successfully landed the LLL Model Rocket.

 Instrumentation

 Aerial photography

-Cameras and video cameras can be launched on model rockets to take photographs in-flight.
-Model rockets equipped with the Astrocam, Snapshot film camera or the Oracle or newer Astrovision digital cameras (all produced by Estes), or with homebuilt equivalents, can be used to take aerial photographs.

-These aerial photographs can be taken in many ways.
+Cameras and video cameras can be launched on model rockets to take aerial photographs in-flight.
+These photographs can be taken in many ways.
 Mechanized timers can be used or passive methods may be employed, such as strings that are pulled by flaps that respond to wind resistance.
-Microprocessor controllers can also be used.
+Microprocessor controllers and altimeters can also be used.
 However, the rocket's speed and motion can lead to blurry photographs, and quickly changing lighting conditions as the rocket points from ground to sky can affect video quality.
 Video frames can also be stitched together to create panoramas.
 As parachute systems can be prone to failure or malfunction, model rocket cameras need to be protected from impact with the ground.

-There are also rockets that record short digital videos.
-There are two widely used ones used on the market, both produced by Estes: the Astrovision and the Oracle.
-The Astrocam shoots 4 (advertised as 16, and shown when playing the video, but in real life 4) seconds of video, and can also take three consecutive digital still images in flight, with a higher resolution than the video.
-It takes from size B6-3 to C6-3 Engines.
-The Oracle is a more costly alternative, but is able to capture all or most of its flight and recovery.
-In general, it is used with "D" motors.
-The Oracle has been on the market longer than the Astrovision, and has a better general reputation.
-However, "keychain cameras" are also widely available and can be used on almost any rocket without significantly increasing drag.
+The first commercially available system was the Estes CAMROC in 1965.
+This system used a 1.5 inch round film negative held in a large pill-shaped camera body with the lens facing forwards.
+It would take a single photograph after apogee as the rocket deployed its parachute.
+The hobbyist would then send the negatives back to Estes for developing and printing.

+The second system was also released by Estes in 1970.
+Created by Mike Dorfler, the CINEROC held 20 seconds of Super 8mm film that ran at 30 fps, making for a slow-motion effect.
+Like the CAMROC negatives, these special movie cartridges needed to be shipped back to Estes to be processed.